1891–92 Dumbarton F.C. season: March

 A series of international trial matches were held on 5 March to consider selection of teams to represent Scotland in the upcoming Home International Championship - John McLeod, Tom McMillan, Dickie Boyle, John Taylor, John Bell and Willie Thomson all took part.

 On 12 March Dumbarton played their first match in six weeks with a semi final tie in the county cup at home against Methlan Park.
 A number of second XI players were given starts but the long lay-off did not seem to have done the Sons forwards much harm as they raced to a 4–0 lead by half time.
 In the second half McLeod, who was taking a rare opportunity to show his outfield skills, joined in the scoring melee with a brace and in the end the game ended in a 9–0 rout.

 A week later Dumbarton returned to league duty with a visit to Paisley to play St Mirren.
 Watson and Taylor were missing, their places taken by Smith and McIndewar.
 Bell had the Sons two ahead but the Saints got one back before the break.
 An own goal restored the visitors two goal advantage before the Buddies got another, but it was not enough as Dumbarton ran out 3–2 winners.

 On 26 March John Taylor and William Thomson both earned their first caps for Scotland against Wales, with Thomson scoring a goal in the 6–1 win.
 At the same time Dumbarton entertained Cambuslang in the league at Boghead.
 In addition to the internationals, the Sons were also minus McMillan who had decided to retire from the game, and Keir.
 Bell and Miller put the Sons ahead early but Cambuslang came back to equalise before half time.
 McLeod, making up for the missing forwards, put Dumbarton ahead again.
 Another from McLeod and one from Miller made the final score 5–2.

-So having chalked up a further 2 league victories, at the end of March Dumbarton led the table with 32 points with 4 games left to play – still 5 ahead of Hearts in second – but more threateningly Celtic in third 9 points behind and with 5 games in hand.
+Dumbarton won two more times and, by the end of March, led the table with 32 points and four games remaining.